gehtmaguad/gatsby-starter-haezl/src/pages/posts/get-started/get-started.md

 ## Quick Start

-Follow the Quick Start instructions outlined in README.md in the root of the project.
+Follow the Quick Start instructions outlined in the **[README](https://github.com/haezl/gatsby-starter-haezl "README.md")** in the root of the project.

 ## Add blog posts